Renszit/Renszit/README.md

 ### My name is Rens 🤗

 I'm a full-stack web developer with a background in media and graphic design.
-Currently very much focussed on learning more on mobile/wearable development
+Currently focussed on learning more about backend technologies and web3

 - 🔭  I’m currently working on several React native applications/ solutions.
 - 🌱  I’m currently learning more about native mobile development & React native